-To ensure a smooth transition to the next year, pupils have transition sessions with their new teacher(s) focused on the school's RIME values during transition week.
+To ensure a smooth transition to the next year, pupils have transition sessions with their new teacher(s) focused on the school's RIME values.
 In addition, staff members hold transition meetings with year 6 teachers to discuss each individual student coming to Kingsmead, including any behavioural and/or engagement barriers to their learning.